Headless CMS vs. static site generator: how to get the best of both worlds

 - Higher Speed - Static pages load faster because requests don’t have to travel as far or interact with as many systems.
 These pre-built pages are delivered instantly via a content delivery network or CDN).

-- Improved Security - Simplified hosting requirements and ready-to-serve pages mean there are far fewer vulnerabilities for bad actors to exploit.
+- Improved Security - Simplified hosting requirements and ready-to-serve pages mean fewer vulnerabilities for bad actors to exploit.

 - Endless Scalability - There’s no need for additional server capacity or computing power to handle increased traffic because each page is pre-assembled, so you can scale up and down with little effort.

 This brings us back to our original question: headless CMS vs. static site generator?
 As it turns out, the answer is both.